 The top performers in our review are CHEM C3000, the Gold Award winner; CHEM C2000, the Silver Award winner; and CHEM C1000, the Bronze Award winner.
 Here’s more on choosing a set to meet your needs, along with detail on how we arrived at our ranking of these 10 products.

 When a youngster shows an interest in science, it's always good to keep that idea alive.
 An age-appropriate chemistry set can enhance a student's understanding of chemistry, lab procedures and overall science education.
-You can find safe chemistry kits for young students, although you should always be around to supervise experiments, and you also can buy great chemistry sets with professional-quality supplies and materials for an older student.
+You can find safe chemistry kits for young students, although you should always be around to supervise experiments.
+In addition, you can buy great chemistry sets with professional-quality supplies and materials for older students.

-A good chemistry set enriches your child's curiosity about how materials interact, how everyday processes work, and how to properly conduct an experiment using the scientific method and step-by-step procedures.
+A good chemistry set enriches your child's curiosity about how materials interact, how everyday processes work and how to conduct an experiment using the scientific method and systematic procedures.
 A chemistry set for kids with excellent written instructions guides your child through experiments that can be enjoyable as well as educational.

-Things to consider in a chemistry set include the number and type of experiments, supplies, chemicals and learning materials.
-Be sure to also note the age group for each kit.
-Some of the lower-ranked kits might not offer the comprehensiveness of the top-rated kits, but they would be appropriate for beginners.
-We paid particular attention to the following criteria in choosing the best chemistry sets for kids.
+When shopping for a chemistry set, be sure to note the recommended age for each kit.
+Some of the lower-ranked kits might not offer the comprehensiveness of the top-rated sets, but they would be appropriate for beginners.
+For other educational materials for youngsters, check our Kids Microscopes site.

 Whether you have a child who is just getting started with a chemistry kit that contains only a few basic supplies or a teen who is determined to win first place at the state science fair, there is a great chemistry set for him or her.
-The criteria we've determined can help you decide which chemistry set for kids is the best for your aspiring scientist.
+The information included here can help you decide which kids' chemistry set is best for your aspiring scientist.